raularauj0/tripletrouble/NOTES.md

 ## pomodoro 2

-- 'when parameter one1 aa return a'
+- 'when parameter one aa return a'
 - create prod code pass in the test
 - refactor the code